Lattice Boltzmann Boundary Conditions for Flow, Convection-Diffusion and MHD Simulations: General derivation of various LBM boundary schemes

-The boundary condition for a fixed density that corresponds to a given pressure in flow simulations can be similarly obtained according to the zeroth-order moment conservation, $\sum_\alpha (f_\alpha-f_\alpha^{\rm eq})=0$, which will be elaborated in an analogous case using a fixed solute concentration in Section~\ref{BC for a given C and moving boundary}.
-The pressure boundary condition together with the above velocity boundary condition will be used at the outlet and inlet, respectively, to simulate a three-dimensional channel flow and more details about the corresponding boundary schemes will be given in Section~\ref{3D channel simulations}.
+The boundary scheme for a fixed density that corresponds to a given pressure in flow simulations can be similarly obtained according to the zeroth-order moment conservation, $\sum_\alpha (f_\alpha-f_\alpha^{\rm eq})=0$, which will be elaborated in an analogous case using a fixed solute concentration in Section~\ref{BC for a given C and moving boundary}.
+The pressure boundary scheme together with the above velocity boundary scheme will be used at the outlet and inlet, respectively, to simulate a three-dimensional rectangular channel flow and more details about the corresponding boundary schemes will be given in Section~\ref{3D channel simulations}.